 There are several lean-to shelters in the national park and in the surrounding areas.
 They provide shelter against rain, and you can eat meals and stay overnight at these lean-to shelters.
 There are campfire sites and chopped firewood next to each lean-to shelter.
 You are not allowed to pitch a tent by the Huosilampi lean-to shelter or fireplaces, Keihäslampi fireplace or by the Iikoski rest spot.

-Besides the Karhunkainalo Camping Ground, you can also pitch a tent at the Jatkonjärvi camping site and at the Seipiniemi camping site.
+Besides the Karhunkainalo Camping Ground, you can also pitch a tent at the Jatkonjärvi camping site.

 Jatkonjärvi Camping Site